michaelangeliu/learning/rust/README.md

     - `'static` denotes that the affected reference _can_ live for the entire duration of the program
     - Some error messages may recommend using `'static`, but think about if the reference actually needs to live the entire lifetime of the program or not.
         - usually because of dangling references or a mismatch of available lifetimes

+## Writing Automated Tests

+- In his 1972 essay "The Humble Programmer," Edsger W. Dijkstra said that "Program testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence."
+That doesn’t mean we shouldn’t try to test as much as we can!
+- types helps handle correctness, but automated tests can help ensure the functionality works as intended

+### How to Write Tests

+- Typically perform three actions
+    1. Set up any needed data or state
+    2. Run the code you want to test.
+    3. Assert the results are what you expect
+- Tests are annotated with the `test` attribute
+    - Add `#[test]` on the line before the `fn`
+    - Can be run with `cargo test`
+    - library projects will automatically generate a test module

+### Checking Results with the `assert!` Macro

+- `assert!` requires an argument that evaluates to a Boolean
+    - `true` -> nothing happens, test passes
+    - `false` -> calls panic! and test fails
+- Testing equality
+    - `assert_eq!` = test for equality
+        - uses `left` and `right`, instead of `expected` and `actual`
+        - uses `==`
+    - `assert_ne!` = test for inequality
+        - useful for when we know what the value shouldn't be
+        - uses `!=`
+    - Must implement `PartialEq`, and `Debug` traits
+        - usually as easy as adding `#[derive(PartialEq, Debug)]` to the struct or enum definition
+- Adding Custom Failure Messages
+    - any argumets specified after the required arguments are passed along to the `format!` macro
+- `#[should_panic]` = tests that the code should panic, fails if the code doesn't panic
+    - placed after the `#[test]` attribute
+    - will panic, even for reasons not than the one we're expecting
+    - optional `expected` parameter
+- Using `Result<T, E>` in Tests
+    - enables you to use the question mark operator, which can be a convenient way to write tests that should fail if any operation within them returns an `Err` variant
+        - won't panic, so we can't use `#[should_panic]`
+            - instead use `assert!(value.is_err())` without the `?` operator on the `Result<T, E>` value.

+### Controlling How Tests Are Run

+- `cargo test` compiles code in test mode and runs the resulting test binary
+    - default runs tests in parallel and caputres output generated during test runs
+    - only shows test result output
+        - i.e. `println!` won't be displayed
+    - use `--` to separate arguments
+        - `cargo test --help` = displays options for `cargo test`
+        - `cargo test -- --help` = displays options for after the `--` separator
+- `--test-threads=1` = restricts tests to running consecutively
+- `--show-output` = will allow prints to be displayed
+- `cargo test <NAME>` = will only run the tests that match the `<NAME>`
+- `#[ignore]` = excludes tests if added underneat the `#[test]` attribute
+    - `--ignored` = only runs ignored tests
+    - `--include-ignored` = runs all tests, including ignored

+### Test Organization

+- _unit tests_ = small, more focused, testing individual modules in isolation.
+Can test private interfaaces
+    - Put in the _src_ directory, in each file with the code that they're testing
+    - Convention is to create a module named `tests` in each file to contain test function and to annotate the module with `cfg(test)`
+        - `#[cfg(test)]` = compile and run the test code only when you run `cargo test`, not when you run `cargo build`
+            - `cfg` = _configuration_
+                - tells Ruest that the following item should only bie included given a certain configuration option.
+    - private functions are testable within the file since `use super::*` brings the file's scope in to allow it to be tested
+- _integration tests_ are entirely external to yoru library and use your code in the same way any other external code would.
+Only uses public interfaces
+    - put in the _tests_ directory, next to _src_
+    - each file is compiled as an individual crate, so include the library in scope with `use`
+        - this allows each file to create it's own scope similar to how users might use the crate
+    - no `#[cfg(test)]` annotation needed because the _tests_ directory is special
+    - to share code within the _tests_ directory, use the older `mod.rs` syntax within a folder
+        - This tells Rust not to treat the module as an integration test file
+        - Files in subdirectories of the _tests_ directory don’t get compiled as separate crates or have sections in the test output.
+- Three sections of tests unit -> integration -> doc
+    - if a preceding section fails, the following sections will not be run.
+- binary crates with only a _src/main.rs_ file do not expose functions that other crates can use
+    - best practice to keep the _src/main.rs_ simple and import the _src/lib.rs_ modules as needed.
+        - the _src/lib.rs_ modules can be integration tested